sdpunit/Study-buddy-app/items/report.md

 2. *Factory Design Pattern*

    * *Objective: The Factory design pattern provides an interface for creating new notification objects in a superclass, and allows for these superclasses to alter the type of object that will be created.
-This will allow us to notify users after certain actions have been done by a user or their friends.*
+This will allow us to notify users after certain actions have been completed.*

    * *Locations: StudyCourseNotification.java, StudyNotification.java, StudyNumberNotification.java, StudyTimeNotification.java, NotificationFactory.java*